Modern art, Modern paintings, and Modern artists and contemporary art - Artist CV's

 To see more Marion DRUMMOND Modern art click

-In addition to Red Rag British Art Gallery David Eustace art work has been exhibited at other leading British Art Galleries.
-Each painting at Red Rag is sourced from the David Eustace artist studio and like all Red Rag British art and Contemporary art it can be shipped worldwide.
+In addition to Red Rag art gallery Mark Edwards art work has been exhibited at other leading British Art Galleries.
+Each painting at Red Rag is sourced from the Mark Edwards artist studio and like all Red Rag British art and Contemporary art it can be shipped worldwide.

-To see more David EUSTACE Modern art click
+To see more Mark EDWARDS Modern art click

 David uses expressive brushwork and colour to represent the energy and movement of the urban landscape, providing a snapshot of everyday life.
 His aim is to capture the ambience and individuality of some of the world's most exciting cities from a street level, concentrating on the people as they go about their daily lives.